 Reasons why the African elephant population is shrinking

 African elephants are not small animals.
 These animals are considered to be the largest land mammals.
 The African forest elephant stands at 7.9 to 9.8 feet tall, while the African Savanna elephant is around 13 feet tall.
 They require a lot of space to roam.

-The problem is African elephants are starting to lose their habitat.
-African forest elephants are losing the trees from humans who are chopping them down.
+The problem is that both species of African elephants are starting to lose their habitats.
+African forest elephants are losing their homes due to deforestation.
 The growing human population is using the forest for timber or agriculture purposes.
 Over time they could leave these elephants and other forest animals without a place to call home.

-Not only are humans cutting down forests, but they are also expanding the savannah.
+Not only are humans cutting down forests, but they are also expanding into the Savanna.
 People are starting to harvest crops and develop their villages.
-This expansion can become a problem when people begin to live where elephants usually roam and live.
+This expansion decreases the open spaces for elephants.

 As human populations start to expand, more animals lose their habitats.
 This leads to elephants and humans having conflicts.
 Reports have found that more than 100 elephants die every year due to human-elephant conflicts.

 What happens is elephants will start to roam close to where humans live.
 Elephants will then raid the human’s crops and invade villages.
 This can result in the death of either the elephant or a human.
 That is why many wild elephant conservation organizations have started to look for solutions to protect both humans and elephants.

 African elephants are being killed for their tusks.